-- Each hazmat employee must be tested "by appropriate means" on the training subjects covered [49 CFR 172.702(d)]. - The hazmat employer must create and retain a "record of training" for each hazmat employee.
-The record shall include: - The hazmat employee's name; - The most recent training completion date of the hazmat employee's training; - A description, copy, or the location of the training materials used to meet the requirements at 49 CFR 172.704(a);
+- Each hazmat employee must be tested "by appropriate means" on the training subjects covered.
+[49 CFR 172.702(d)] - The hazmat employer must create and retain a "record of training" for each hazmat employee.
+The record shall include: - The hazmat employee's name. - The most recent training completion date of the hazmat employee's training.